Vedadiyan/flaggy/README.md

     options := Options {}
     err := flaggy.Parse(&options, os.Args[1:])

-You can also verify if any argument has been parsed successfullt using the `Parsed` method.
+You can also verify if any argument has been parsed successfully using the `Parsed` method.

 ### Supported Data Types
 Flaggy has limited support for Go's data types.
 The following table lists out all data types that are currently supported by Flaggy: